OctaDist/OctaDist.github.io/index.md

 ## Development
 ### Tools
-OctaDist has been written in Python 3 binding to TkInter graphical interface and tested on PyCharm (Community Edition).
+OctaDist is written in Python 3 binding to TkInter graphical interface and tested on PyCharm (Community Edition).
 Program executable was compiled by PyInstaller.
 The program supports Windows, macOS, and Linux OS for both 32-bit and 64-bit systems

 ### Project team
 - [Rangsiman Ketkaew](https://sites.google.com/site/rangsiman1993) (Thammasat University, Thailand)